Skip to Content

 The altitude and sunny weather make Ronda great for growing fruit and vegetables, with tomatoes, peppers and broad beans bursting with flavour.
 You’ll also find rabbit from the hills and seafood from the coast, along with Spanish classics like Iberico ham.

 The perfect way to try a bit of it all is at the town’s tapas restaurants.
-Some of our favourite spots were the tiny De Locos Tapas, with quirky dishes like tuna tataki and belly pork on the menu – though make sure to book in advance.
+Some of my favourite spots were El Lechuguita for traditional tapas dishes at bargain prices – though it’s hugely popular so be prepared to queue up for a table.
 And Entrevinos, a wine bar come tapas restaurant with a great selection of wines from the nearby Sierras de Málaga.

-Or if you want to splash out, Ronda is also home to Michelin-starred Bardal, which offers a choice of tasting menus paired with wines from their cellars.
+Or if you want to splash out, Ronda is also home to two-Michelin-starred restaurant Bardal, which offers a choice of tasting menus paired with wines from their cellars.

 Climb the stairs at the Casa del Rey Moro